0xEE00/help/sl-SI/VIESReport.md

 This topic describes how to prepare VIES report and prepare the xml data file according to local legislation.

-## Check and adjust setups

-1. Open VIES Setup page.
-Populate fields VIES Report No. Series, VIES Resp.
-User ID, VIES Prep.
-By User ID.
-Choose Default VIES Country (Slovenia and Croatia) and VIES Type, if Default VIES Country is Croatia.
-Enter VIES Company Branch Code (or 00000).
+## Assisted Setup

+To enable VIES Report functionality you need to set up fields in advanced Adriatic Localization that can be accessed through Assisted Setup.

+1. Open Assisted Setup.
+2. Choose Set up advanced Adriatic Localization.
+3. Program opens wizard.
+4. Go to Next page.
+5. Choose localization country SI.
+6. Enable option VIES enabled.
+7. Go to next page.
+8. Check or correct data about company.
+9. Go to next page.
+10. Choose Default VIES County from options Slovenia or Croatia.
+11. Choose Default VIES Type from options ZP or PDV-S if Croatia is set in field VIES Country.
+12. Enter VIES Company Branch Code if company has Branch or enter 00000.
+10. Choose VIES Report No. Series to create VIES reports.
+11. Choose VIES Prepared by user ID that will prepare VIES reports when exporting XML file to authorities.
+12. Choose VIES Responsible user ID that will be responsible for VIES reports when exporting XML file to authorities.

+## User Setup

+1. Open User Setup page.
-2. Open User Setup page and on relevant users populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position.
+2. Populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position on relevant users.

+## VAT Setup

-3. Open VAT Posting Setup and insert or adjust relevant records.
-For combination of VAT Business Posting Group and VAT Product Posting Group:
+1. Open VAT Posting Setup and insert or adjust relevant records.
+2. For combination of VAT Business Posting Group and VAT Product Posting Group:
 - Enter VAT %, VIES Goods and EU Service.
 - Field VAT Calculation Type should be Normal VAT.
 - Enter Sales VAT Account and Purchase VAT Account.